 And because the followers of this faith believe each anima is a powerful spirit that can help or hurt, they practice Spiritism, witchcraft, divination and astrology to protect them from these spirits.
 This belief system is typical of many indigenous tribal people around the world.

-The Scriptures teach that there is One God “Before Me there was no god formed, and there will be none after Me” (Isaiah 43:10), and “I am the Lord and there is no other; besides Me there is no god” (Isaiah 45:5).
-And the first commandment emphasizes this fact in protest against the worship of many gods.
+The Scriptures teach that there is One God, “Before Me there was no god formed, and there will be none after Me” (Isaiah 43:10), and “I am the Lord and there is no other; besides Me there is no god” (Isaiah 45:5).
+The first commandment emphasizes this fact in protest against the worship of many gods.
 “You shall have no other gods before Me” (Exodus 20:3).
 Being the Creator of all, the Lord requires that He alone be worshiped.

 And the Lord clearly forbids the practices of witchcraft, sorcery, and divination.
 “A man or a woman who is a medium or a wizard shall be put to death; they shall be stoned with stones, their blood shall be upon them” (Leviticus 20:27).
 All those that practice idolatry will to be judged by God (Deuteronomy 18; Leviticus 20; Isaiah 47).